-- 4. Fluently add and subtract multi-digit whole numbers using the standard algorithm. - 5.
-Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations.
-Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models. - 6.
-Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
-Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models. - 1.
-See Glossary, Table 2. - 2.
-Grade 4 expectations in this domain are limited to whole numbers less than or equal to 1,000,000.
+- 4.NBT.4 Fluently add and subtract multi-digit whole numbers using the standard algorithm. - 4.NBT.5 Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations.
+Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models. - 4.NBT.6 Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
+Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.